MrHighVoltage/osic-tool-collection/README.md

 # osic-tool-collection

-##ngspice:
+## ngspice:
-Tool for parallelising ngspice using standard SPICE parameters
+Python tool for parallelisation of ngspice using standard SPICE parameters